Water Shortage Action Plan#

 Fort Collins Utilities uses water supply projections, meteorological forecasts and available storage to estimate whether supplies are adequate to meet demand.
 If supplies are less than planned, water restrictions may be necessary in order to manage the availability of water for use in the immediate future or within the planning horizon for managing the water supply, as outlined in the current Water Shortage Action Plan.
 The plan applies only to customers in the Fort Collins Utilities service area.

-- 2013 – Briefly responded with level 1 restrictions: Caused by drought and water quality concerns following the High Park and Hewlett fires.
-The fires carried soil and ash into the Poudre River, causing water contamination and the Colorado-Big Thompson quota for Horsetooth Reservoir was lower than usual.
+- 2013 – Due to drought and water quality concerns following the High Park and Hewlett fires, level 1 outside water restrictions were briefly enacted in April and May.
+The fires carried soil and ash into the Poudre River, causing water contamination and the Colorado-Big Thompson quota for Horsetooth Reservoir was initially lower than usual.

 - Water efficiency is strongly encouraged year-round.
 Utilities offers several programs to help residents and businesses conserve water.